Find A Line That Is Perpendicular

 • Layout: Perpendicular lines help in creating accurate layouts for rooms, ensuring that walls meet at right angles and that furniture can be placed efficiently.

 • Alignment: In construction, perpendicularity is crucial for aligning structures.
-For example, setting up the foundation of a building requires precise right angles to ensure that the walls are straight and the structure is stable.
+Take this: setting up the foundation of a building requires precise right angles to make sure the walls are straight and the structure is stable.

 2. Engineering: